Welcome to the Fleishman Career Center Financial Literacy community page!

 Creating a budget doesn’t have to be complicated.
 You can simply start by recording all sources of income—this might include a part-time job, financial aid, scholarships, or support from loved ones.
 As a college student, your income may be limited or irregular.
 By developing budgeting skills now, you will be positioned for success after graduation, when tackling larger goals.

-Next, track your current spending habits by writing down every expense or purchase made over the span of a month, reviewing bank statements can be an effective way to accomplish this step.
-The idea is identify and categorize your spending by dividing expenses into categories.
+Next, track your current spending habits by writing down every expense or purchase made over the span of a few weeks to a month, reviewing bank statements can be an effective way to accomplish this step.
+The idea is to identify your spending by dividing expenses into categories.

 • Needs (tuition, food, housing, transportation)